cwi-nl/sen-symposium/Call for Contributions/index.md

 We solicit for:

+**Elevator pitch**
+The SEN Symposium offers young software engineering researchers the opportunity to give a short presentation of their work as an elevator pitch.

-**Elevator pitch** - The name 'elevator pitch' reflects the idea that it should be possible to deliver a summary of your work in the time span of an elevator ride, or approximately thirty seconds to three minutes.
-We aim to accept high quality 3-minute pitches by young researchers (academic age 2-7, including all research years).
-Please submit your one-page summary of the research work you want to pitch to easychair.
-Proposals must include topic, presenter, one paragraph CV, and novelty.
-All pitches will receive a basic sanity check.
-New ways of engaging the audience are encouraged, voting cards (red and green) will be made available to attendants at the event.
+The name 'elevator pitch' reflects the idea that it should be possible to deliver a summary of your work in the time span of an elevator ride, or approximately thirty seconds to five minutes.
+We aim to accept high quality short pitches by young researchers (academic age 2-7, including all research years; pitch length should be a 3-6 minutes).

+**Posters**
-**Posters** - We welcome all researchers and research related organizations to present their software-related research/aims/marketing messages on an A[0,1] poster.
+We also welcome all researchers and research related organizations to present their software-related research/aims/marketing messages on an A[0,1] poster.
 Please note that the poster sessions will be lengthy enough to engage the audience.
 All posters will receive a basic sanity check.

+**Submission Guidelines**
+Please submit your elevator pitch proposal in one page (500 words max) in PDF format.
+Proposals must include topic, presenter information (name, affiliation, PhD supervisor) together with a short CV, and novelty.
+Please submit your proposals at https://easychair.org/conferences/?conf=sensym2018

 **Important dates:**

-**Deadline**: TBD
+**Submission Deadline**: January 14, 2018, midnight CET

-**Notification**: TBD
+**Notification**: January 16, 2018